itstonysantana/Heston-Matlab/README.md

 One of the major drawbacks of the widely known Black-Scholes-Merton formula is its assumption of a constant variance.
 The Heston model seeks to remedy that issue by introducing the volatility as a stochastic process.

-This collection of functions prices Asian options using the Heston model with Monte Carlo methods, and with a jump-diffusion process implemented.
+This collection of functions prices Asian options using the Heston model with Monte Carlo methods, under the risk-neutral measure, and with a jump-diffusion process implemented.
 It can price Asian calls and puts with arithmetic and geometric averages for the asset price and the strike price.
 This code operates from a modified version of Mario Cerrato's implementation of the Heston model in his book, '**The Mathematics of Derivatives Securities with Applications in Matlab**'.

 I did not want to explicitly use any toolboxes for this, as the goal of this project was more to understand the methodology behind the Euler discretization scheme and how a jump process could be properly implemented and tested.
 My next goal will be to put the model to practical use, through model calibration and parameter estimation methods.